glennmckechnie/weewx-wxobs/README.md

 It is configured to use the weewx.conf settings as its defaults.
 It will detect and load the settings of your default database, mysql or sqlite.

-I've used appTemp for one of the fields, apparently not everyone has this?
-Consequently this is configurable via skin.conf to return windchill (or another group degree field) for those not setup to store appTemp in their databases.
-Delta-T is an either or selection, it can be skipped or configured as an additional column.
+I've used appTemp for one of the fields, apparently not everyone has this though?
+Consequently this is configurable via skin.conf and so windchill is returned as the default.
+If you have appTemp in your database then you can switch it out and use that field.
+Delta-T is also configurable but is an an either, or selection. ie: it can be skipped completely (no replacement is offered) or configured as an additional column for those of us who may use it.

-It reads directly from the database so it doesn't use weewx's internal processes to massage the data to match units.
+Weewx-wxobs reads directly from the database so it doesn't use weewx's internal processes to massage the data to match units.
 It relies on the database value matching the database units (US, METRIC, METRICWX) and then the [Units][[Groups]]group**** as returned by the skin.conf file being correct.
 Based on those fields it will attempt to ensure that the optional delta-T uses the required Metric units to get a sensible result.
 If this applies in your case, CHECK THE RESULT and confirm its working as it should.

 **Of Note:** Because it directly access's the weewx database, it won't work remotely.
 If you use FTP or RSYNC to transfer the web pages to a remote server then you lose the direct database connection.
 (Which is probably not a bad thing from a security point of view?)
 It will always work from the local server though.

+Having said that it won't work remotely, there is a SLE here [weewx-sqlitedupe](https://github.com/glennmckechnie/weewx-sqlitedupe) that I use to duplicate my local database and I send that, using RSYNC, to the web facing weewx install where the wxobs skin there, can access it.

 Thanks to:
 * Powerin (weewx-users) for the initial starting point, from the thread titled [Daily climatological summaries](https://groups.google.com/d/topic/weewx-user/cEAzvxv3T6Q/discussion)